-Making your choice of CMYK Working Space isn't that different to RGB
+Making your choice of CMYK working space isn't that different

-except of the list of available colour profiles is rather different.
+to RGB except of the list of available colour profiles are rather

 As mentioned above, the choice for you make is pretty much irrelevant

-Coated, but notice that we can also pick the old Photoshop 4 or 5 default
+Web Coated (SWOP) V2.
+We can also have pick the old Photoshop 4

-CMYK options, the ColorSync settings (Mac only), or even customise our
+or 5 default CMYK options, the ColorSync settings (Mac only), or even

 Greyscale - Working Space

-series of five pre-set dot gain curves, the ColorSync "Grey Work
+settings, a series of five pre-set dot gain curves, the ColorSync "Grey

-to users of Jon Cones Piezography Black and White printing
+Piezography Black and White printing system (discussed in a

-or "Dot Gain" this will be the Working Space listed in
+Gain" this will be the working space listed in the Grey working space

 Spot - Working Space

-The Spot pop-up menu is broadly similar to the greyscale, but
+The Spot pop-up menu is broadly similar to the greyscale.
+The

-for spot colours.
-The options that we find include a series of five
+options that we find include a series of five pre-set "dot gain"